Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Random symplectic matrices

 \begin{Lemma} Let the random matrices $S_1, S_2, \ldots, S_r \in \S_{2n}$ be independent and uniformly distributed, which induces a distribution for the sub-matrices

 For any choice $E_i \in \{A_i, B_i, C_i, D_i\}$ for each $i\in \{1, \ldots, r\}$, we have

 \end{Lemma}

 \begin{proof} Before analyzing the rank of the product of $r$ independent random matrices $C_r \cdots C_1$, we start by a much simpler problem.
-Analyzing the rank of the product $CF$ where $C$ follows the usual $C$-distribution and $F$ is a fixed $n\times n$ matrix with ${\rm rank}F= 2n-k_1$.
-Following as in \eqref{eq:upper_b} and noting that the input space of $C$ has dimension $2n-k_1$ we obtain
+Analyzing the rank of the product $CF$ where $C$ follows the usual $C$-distribution and $F$ is a fixed $2n \times 2n$ matrix with ${\rm rank}(F)= 2n-k_1$.
+Noting that the input space of $C$ has dimension $2n-k_1$, from \eqref{eq:upper_b}, with $k_2 \equiv k-k_1 \geq 0$, we obtain